dar5hak/dotfiles/readme.md

 ## Licenses

-All files except `aliases.zsh`, `init.zsh` and `install.sh` were originally written by the authors of the said software.
-They are distributed under the respective licenses of those projects.

-The rest are written by me (Darshak Parikh) and released into the public domain.
+All files other than the ones written by the authors of respective software are released into the public domain.